rem137/IA_Manager/README.md

 listing projects, managing tasks, showing the status, planning a day and generating documentation.

+## Task scheduling

+Tasks now support planned start and end times as well as an optional duration.
+Use the `schedule_task` command or update a task with `update_task` to set these fields.
+The `list_schedule` command prints the current planning ordered by start time.

 ## Web interface

 A Flask-based web UI is available for managing projects and tasks.
 The